Last Updated on October 30, 2021 by Rebecca Huff

 Support your local small business owners by checking off your gift list while shopping from independent artisans.
 Not only does this reduce your carbon footprint but you will be supporting your local community; best of all the gifts will be unique.

 Do your body a favor and choose non-toxic organic beauty products and makeup.
-We shop locally at Fresh Kale for soaps, scrubs, lotions and more.
+We shop locally for soaps, scrubs, lotions, and more.

 How about a buy one, give one company like Toms Shoes?
 When you buy shoes for yourself, they also donate a pair to a child in need.